An elementary illustrated introduction to simplicial sets: Kan complexes

 \begin{definition} The simplicial object $X$ satisfies the \emph{extension condition} or \emph{Kan condition} if any morphism of simplicial sets $\Lambda^n_k\to X$ can be extended to a simplicial morphism $\Delta^n\to X$.

-Such an $X$ is often called a \emph{Kan complex} or, in more modern language, is referred to as being \emph{fibrant} (note the risk of confusion here between simplicial sets and simplicial complexes). \end{definition}
+Such an $X$ is often called a \emph{Kan complex}\footnote{Note the risk of confusion here between simplicial sets and simplicial complexes. ``Kan complexes'' are simplicial \emph{sets}.} or, in more modern language, is referred to as being \emph{fibrant}. \end{definition}

 We next present an equivalent formulation that is often used.
 This version has its advantages from the point of view of conciseness of combinatorial information, but it is much less conceptual.

 \begin{definition}[Alternate version of the Kan condition] The simplicial set $X$ satisfies the \emph{Kan condition} if for any collection of $(n-1)$-simplices $x_0,\ldots, x_{k-1}, x_{k+1}, \ldots, x_{n}$ in $X$ such that $d_ix_j=d_{j-1}x_i$ for any $i<j$ with $i\neq k$ and $j\neq k$, there is an $n$-simplex $x$ in $X$ such that $d_ix=x_i$ for all $i\neq k$. \end{definition}